 DISCLAIMER – Anything written on this blog by me should be seen as the opinion of me only, and not taken as representing the views of anyone I might be associated with. (for example – my wife, UCCF, NUCU, St Johns College Nottingham, Trent Vineyard, Vineyard Churches UK and Ireland, The University of Nottingham, CSBC, HTB, South West London Vineyard, Mission Theology, The London School of Theology, SPCK, IVP, London City Mission or any past, present or future employers)

 I’m Tom, a 29year-old follower of Jesus.
-I’m married to Amy, and we recently welcome our first daughter.
-I’m currently working as Digital Marketing Editor at IVP UK, so if you’ve got a book or blog idea, let me know!.
-I was the first Digital Marketing Executive at SPCK/IVP, and also spent time working in charity Communications.
+I’m married to Amy, and we recently welcomed our first daughter.
+I’m currently working as Digital Marketing Editor at IVP UK, so if you’ve got a book or blog idea, let me know!
+I was the first Digital Marketing Executive at SPCK/IVP, and have also spent time working in charity Communications.
 I’ve previously been a Consultant to a Bishop, and before that thoroughly enjoyed working for Krish Kandiah as PA to the President at LST.
 Before all that Amy and I were part of the Discipleship Year at Trent Vineyard, which we enjoyed.
 Academically (apart from biblical theology!), I am interested in systematic theology above all, and John Calvin, Evangelicalism, The Image of God, ethics, the reformation and ecumenism in particular.
-I also get ridiculously excited about other topics, the big focus for me at the moment is theological anthropology and the Doctrine of the Imago Dei.
+I also get ridiculously excited about other topics; but the big focus for me at the moment is theological anthropology and the Doctrine of the Imago Dei.
 I think the implications and frameworks of this Doctrinal area are genuinely fascinating.

 I wrote the dissertation for my BA on the extent to which Calvin’s idea of the Sovereignty of God shapes his theological approach.
 If you have any Calvin resources, links or so on, do let me know!